7 Ways Social Media Can Ruin Your Life!!!!

 The article goes on to explain how social media has become a rich source of competitive intelligence from insiders like McClellan: “Social media has become a much more efficient way of getting information that could only be gotten in the past by things like surveillance,” said Rich Plansky, Senior Managing Director of corporate investigations firm Kroll.

-Forrester Research survey showed that 82 percent of 150 companies that monitor social media are primarily searching for competitive intelligence.
+A Forrester Research survey showed that 82 percent of 150 companies that monitor social media are primarily searching for competitive intelligence.
 So that’s what all those companies are doing with their social media strategy.
 Who knew?

 Seriously, if you ever doubted the virtues and value of having a corporate culture where external communications are expertly managed and company secrets are stealthily guarded, I’ve got one word for you: Apple.
 Wait, I’ve got two more words: Trader Joe’s.
 Two wildly successful companies that take this stuff seriously.